Glossary

 Green Deal

-The European Green Deal is a package of political initiatives designed to bring about a green transition in the EU.
+The European Green Deal is a package of policy initiatives designed to bring about a green transition in the EU.
 The overarching goal is to reduce net greenhouse gas emissions in the EU to zero by 2050.

 Gross book value